Our Auction Catalogues

 12" x 15" x 4" canvas tote bag with company logo

-Merchandise purchased in person at our gallery, or shipped within the state of VA is subject to 5% VA sales tax.
+Merchandise purchased in person at our gallery, or shipped within the state of Virginia is subject to 5.3% sales tax.

-We ship Mondays through Fridays only (excluding major holidays)
+We ship Mondays through Fridays (excluding major holidays).

 SHIPPING METHODS: UPS & USPS